sw0/GoFaster/README.md

 # GoFaster
-GF (GoFaster) is a command line tool for daily work to sync code from perforce, open, build projects, etc. It's would be helpful in daily work and improve productivity.
+GF (GoFaster) is a command line tool for daily work to sync code from perforce, open, build projects, etc. It's would be helpful in daily work and improve productivity and also would be helpful tool for new members in your team.

 # Branch Description
 * dev: dev branch